behu-kea/ITA23-2-sem/CS101/05-interfaces-abstract.md

 ### Computer

-Create two java classes `Mobile` and `RaspberriPi` that implements this interface:
+Create two classes `Mobile` and `RaspberriPi` that implements this interface:

 ```java
 public interface Computer {